graphql/graphql-spec/README.md

 where we did not use the alias.

-This is particularly useful if we want to use the same field twice with different argumetns, as in the following query:
+This is particularly useful if we want to use the same field twice with different arguments, as in the following query:

 ```
 query FetchLukeAndLeiaAliased {